Donderstal/IRL_RPG/README.md

 ### LOG

+#### AUG 7, 2020
+* New Battle class is instantiated on each battle
+* New battleStaging state prop
+* Adding some getters to UiWrapper and Battle Class

 #### AUG 6, 2020
 * Grouping all UI elements in BattleUIWrapper
 * Improving scrolling through parties for target & move selection